-Marie-Eve Bordeleau is a graduate of the École de joaillerie de Québec.
-From her workshop located in Trois-Rivières since 2009, she constantly innovates and renews herself by combining jewellery techniques and wood carving.
-She makes high-quality women’s and men’s rings, wedding rings, earrings, bracelets and pendants.
+Marie-Ève Bordeleau is a graduate of the École de joaillerie de Québec.
+From her workshop located in Trois-Rivières since 2009, she innovates and renews herself constantly by combining jewelry techniques and wood carving.
+She makes rings for her and him, wedding rings, earrings, bracelets and pendants of great quality.

-Born in Trois-Rivières, Québec, Canada in 1984, the jewellery artist Marie-Eve Bordeleau is constantly pushing the limits of the materials she works with.
-Her approach, which combines sculpture and textural research, has been rewarded many times for excellence.
-Born into a family that always strives for ingenuity and resourcefulness, she dreams very early on of making a living from her art as a creative artisan.
-Therefore, from the age of 12, she designs necklaces that she sells in boutiques and festivals.
+Born in Trois-Rivières in 1984, jewelry artist Marie-Eve Bordeleau is constantly striving to push the limits of the materials she works with.
+Her approach, which combines sculpture and textural research, has been rewarded many times by awards of excellence.
+Born into a family that has always been ingenious and resourceful, she dreamed of making a living from her art as a creative artisan.
+At the age of 12, she started designing necklaces that she sold in boutiques and festivals.

-Since 2009, she continually adapts to the clientele to offer unique, affordable and small series products.
-Her three collections illustrate her evolution, quest for new textures and determination to perfect her work.
-Comme un oursin is greatly inspired by her trip to Western Canada and blends the minimalism of shapes with a fine research for textures and relief.
-Nature précieuse draws from nature to marry precious and recycled woods, sterling silver and freshwater pearls.
-Comme un grain de café, evokes everyday life through the imprint of a coffee bean in sterling silver.
+Like a Sea Urchin is greatly inspired by her trip to Western Canada and combines minimalism of form with a fine search for texture and relief - Precious Nature draws from nature to marry precious and recycled woods, sterling silver and freshwater pearls - Like a Coffee Bean evokes the everyday through the imprint of a coffee bean in sterling silver.